 Determining who is responsible for your construction accident injury can be tricky.
 On a construction site, there could be contractors and sub-contractors working side by side.
 Determining which employer or entity is responsible for your injury will require an investigation into how your work was performed and which party exercised control over your work.

-Generally, if a company exercises any control over the way you perform your work, including supervising you, then they could be held legally responsible for the injuries you suffered on the construction site.
-A general contractor can be directly responsible for sub-contractors if they retain sufficient control over the construction project’s safety; that is, if they are contractually responsible for the safety of the project, for designating a competent supervisor and a person responsible for preventing accidents, for coordinating the work, and for the methods and procedures used on the site.
+Generally, if a construction company exercises any control over the way you perform your work, including supervising you, then they could be held legally responsible for the injuries you suffered on the construction site.
+A general contractor can be directly responsible for sub-contractors if they retain sufficient control over the construction project’s safety; that is, if they are contractually responsible for the safety of the project, for designating a competent supervisor and a person responsible for preventing accidents, for coordinating the construction work, and for the methods and procedures used on the site.

 If you are confused about the legal aspects of your situation, an experienced Chicago personal injury attorney can help you get clarity.
 At Smith LaCien, we can help ensure that you receive the benefits you deserve.
 We offer a free, no-obligation consultation, and our personal injury claims are handled on a contingency fee basis.
 In other words, you pay nothing if your case does not yield results.